chrishannah/Bulba/README.md

 - **site.name**: The name of your blog.
 Appears in the header and footer of the site, and also in the JSON feed.
 - **site.description**: The name of your blog.
 Appears in the footer of the site and in the JSON feed.
 - **site.url**: The base URL of where your blog is accessible.
 Used for link generation.
+- **site.accentColour**: A accent colour that is used in the theme for styling links, quotes, etc. Supports hex, rgb, and HTML colour names.
+Defaults to `red`.
 - **author.name**: Used in the JSON Feed.
 - **author.link**: Used in the JSON Feed.
 - **author.twitter**: The full URL of your Twitter account, this will enable a Twitter icon in the footer.
 Optional.